 The word ‘Invictus’ is Latin for ‘unconquered’ and embodies the fighting spirit of our wounded, injured and ill servicemen and women.
 They have been tested and challenged, but they have not been overcome.
 They have proven that by embracing each other and the support of family and friends, they can reclaim their future.
 They are Invictus.

 Most of us will never know the horrors of combat.
 Horrors so great that many servicemen and women suffer life-changing injuries, both visible and invisible, while serving their countries, while serving us.
 How do these men and women find the motivation to move on and not be defined by their injuries?
 How can we challenge perceptions and send a positive message about life beyond disability to an international audience?
-Prince Harry not only asked but answered these questions.
+HRH The Duke of Sussex not only asked but answered these questions.

-On a trip to the Warrior Games in the United States in 2013, Prince Harry saw the positive impact sport could have on the recovery and rehabilitation of wounded, injured and ill servicemen and women.
+On a trip to the Warrior Games in the United States in 2013, The Duke of Sussex saw the positive impact sport could have on the recovery and rehabilitation of wounded, injured and ill servicemen and women.
 He vowed to take the idea and launch a similar event in the UK.
 The Invictus Games Foundation was established and in 2014 London hosted the inaugural Invictus Games, at the Queen Elizabeth Olympic Park, with more than 400 competitors from 13 nations.

 Led by an experienced and deeply passionate board of trustees, the Foundation supports the delivery of future Invictus Games, manages the process of selecting future Games hosts and promotes the importance of sport and physical activity in the rehabilitation journey of wounded, injured and ill service members and veterans.

 The second Invictus Games took place in May 2016 in Orlando, Florida, and built on the excitement of the London Games with more than 500 competitors from 15 nations.
-The Invictus Games will continue in 2017 in Toronto from 23 to 30 September before heading ‘down under’ to Australia.
+The Games then moved to Toronto in September 2017 and in 2018 will head ‘down under’.

-The Sydney Games will attract more than 500 competitors from 18 nations to compete in 10 adaptive sports and will recognise and thank families and friends for their role and the challenges they share in supporting our wounded warriors.
-Sydney will host around 1000 family and friends who’ll be in the stands cheering.
+The Sydney Games will attract 500 competitors from 18 nations to compete in 11 medal sports and participate in golf and wheelchair tennis.
+The Games will recognise and thank families and friends for their role and the challenges they share in supporting our wounded warriors.
+Sydney will host more than 1000 accompanying family and friends who’ll be in the stands cheering.

 Never stop fighting and do everything you can to lift up everyone around you.Prince Harry